Born in England, raised in the USA, living in Portland, Oregon.

 For better or worse, I love to experiment with tech of all kinds.
 I still have a great fondness for the computers of my youth, especially the Apple ][ series, Commodore Amiga, classic Mac, and Apple Newton.
 I have a lot of opinions about modern computing, and I'm not always convinced that newer is better.

 In 1996-1997, I co-founded Panic Inc. with Cabel Sasser.
 For more than 20 years, we've been making great software for Macs (Transmit, Audion, Coda, Unison, CandyBar, and more), eventually branching out to include iPhone/iPad apps (Prompt, Coda and Transmit for iOS).

 We're now exploring the world of video game publishing (Firewatch by Campo Santo, Untitled Goose Game by House House) and our first hardware project: the Playdate handheld video game console.

 In the beginning, I was the sole programmer at Panic.
 As my job has become more managerial over the years, I don't touch code as much during the workday.
-Don't worry, we have programmers who are much better than me now.
+Don't worry, we have other programmers now who are much better than me.